dpbam/e-commerce-2000/README.md

 ## Description

-A command line application that accesses databases for an ecommerce app and allows the user to update the database.
+A command line back end to an application that accesses databases for an ecommerce app and allows the user to update and change the database.

 ## Table of Contents